May 6-7, 2012

 Living on the Charity of Others

-During my 10-day Vipassana meditation, I was essentially a monk.
-The course program designed it to be such - to live on the charity of others to dissolve the ego.
+During my 10-day Vipassana meditation, I was essentially a monk living off on the charity of others.
+The course program designed it to be such - to be completely reliant on the charity of others is to dissolve the ego.
 There were the old students who funded the course, the servers who prepared our food, and a whole host of people who invested time, effort and money to see us through those precious ten days - without payment exacted from us.
 The course would not have happened without that charity.

 Keeping Life Lean

 Pretty much, even in the last few years, I'd been emulating the material renunciation of a monk - I've nearly developed a pathological aversion to owning property.
 I own no car, house or land.
 Nearly everything I own on the planet fits in my backpack.
 I believe that anything beyond my meager needs is plain clutter.
 Think about it.
 If I owned all of those toys, would I have the mobility to be this nimble, turning my entire life on a dime?
 People use property as currency.
 My currency is freedom to exercise my options.